chainpoint/chainpoint-core/README.md

 $ make deploy
 ```

-If startup is successful, running `docker service logs -f chainpoint-core_abci` will show the log message `Executed block` every minute after the docker containers download.
+If startup is successful, running `docker service logs -f chainpoint-core_abci` will show the log message `Executed block` every minute after the docker containers download, and going to `<your ip>/status` in a browser will show the Core status in JSON format.

 ### Joining the Chainpoint Testnet